-The initial APIC_ID value associated with each logical processor in a multi-processor system is unique (see Section 7.7, "Detecting Hardware Multi-Threading Support and Topology").
-This 8-bit value can be decomposed into sub-fields, where each sub-field corresponds a hierarchical level of the topological mapping of hardware resources.
+The APIC_ID value associated with each logical processor in a multi-processor system is unique (see Section 7.7, "Detecting Hardware Multi-Threading Support and Topology").
+This 8-bit or 32-bit value can be decomposed into sub-fields, where each sub-field corresponds a hierarchical level of the topological mapping of hardware resources.